-There is a sense of anxiety among cannabis consumers in Zurich: the cannabis sold on the illegal market increasingly contains synthetic cannabinoids.
+There is a sense of anxiety among consumers in Zurich: the weed sold on the illegal market increasingly contains synthetic additives.
 These substances are suspected of having led to fatal overdoses in Europe.
 What does this now mean for consumers and what conclusions should politicians draw?

 Cannabis is by far the most widely consumed illegal drug in Switzerland.
 According to national monitoring, around 30 per cent of Swiss adults have consumed cannabis at least once in their life.